Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Introduction

 \begin{remark} When $(M^n,g)$ is asymptotically flat, the condition that $|\text{Rm}|\in L^p$ for some $p<\frac{n}{2}$ is automatically satisfied whenever $p>\frac{n}{2+\tau}$ where $\tau>0$ is the order of the asymptotic end.
 Our proof of Proposition \ref{conv4.10} establishes that for any $\sigma<\tau/2$, we have the global decay estimate $|\nabla^k \text{Rm}|\lesssim t^{-1-\sigma- k/2 }$.
 Using this, it follows from {\cite[Theorem 5.1]{Li}} that in fact $g(t)$ converges in $C^\infty_{-\tau'}(M^n)$ for any $\tau'\in (0,\min(\tau, n-2))$ to $\mathbb{R}^n$ with the Euclidean metric, in the same sense as Theorem \ref{main}.
 Thus, Theorem \ref{main} generalizes Theorem \ref{Chenmain}. \end{remark}

 We also prove - as a corollary of our main theorem - the following long-time Ricci flow existence and rigidity result for which the initial condition may have unbounded curvature.

 \begin{thm} With $n\geq 3$ and $\delta(n)$, $C_0(n)$ as in Theorem \ref{main}, the following holds.
-Suppose that $(M^n,g)$ is a complete Riemannian manifold (not necessarily bounded curvature) which is the pointed smooth local limit of a sequence of complete bounded curvature Riemannian manifolds $(M_i, g_i)$ ($i=1,2,\dots$) such that for each $i\in \mathbb{N}$, there holds: \begin{enumerate}[(i)] \item The Sobolev inequality
+Suppose that $(M^n,g)$ is a complete Riemannian manifold (not necessarily bounded curvature) which is the pointed smooth local limit of a sequence of complete bounded curvature Riemannian manifolds $(M_i, g_i)$, that is to say

+for some functions $\phi_i:\Omega_i\to M_i$ where each $\phi_i$ is a diffeomorphism onto its image and the $\Omega_i$ form an exhaustion of $M$ by nested compact sets.
+Moreover, assume that the following hold for each $i\in \mathbb{N}$: \begin{enumerate}[(i)] \item The Sobolev inequality